 In addition, at the bottom of the page, there’s a new “Get image descriptions, page titles, and popular links” section that allows to decide whether to get information about images and links using the Narrator + Ctrl + D keyboard shortcut, or the Page summary using the Narrator + S shortcut on web pages.

-Beginning with Windows 10 20h1, Narrator now includes a new new Text cursor indicator will help you see and find the text cursor wherever you are at any time.
+Beginning with Windows 10 May 2020 Update, Narrator now includes a new new Text cursor indicator will help you see and find the text cursor wherever you are at any time.
 (Select from a range of sizes for the text cursor indicator and make it a color easy for you to see.)

 You can enable the new feature, in the new Text cursor page, in the Ease of Access settings, and turning on the text cursor indicator.

 Also, as a result of these new changes, the Cursor & pointer page has now been renamed to Mouse pointer.

 The Magnifier page no longer includes “Collapse Magnifier window to a floating transparent magnifying” option.

 The page includes a new “Keep the mouse pointer” menu to keep the text cursor in the center of the screen making it easier and smoother to type.

 In addition, there’s a new Reading section to adjust the Magnifier Reading Modifier key behavior.
 Options include “Control + Alt,” “Caps Lock,” “Insert,” and “Caps Lock or Insert.”

 As part of the Magnifier interface changes, the experience includes three new ways to start reading, including “Play,” “Selected text,” and “Read from here.”
 This new version includes dark theme support has been added in addition to text sizing options.